-ECO 220 Statistics (4 SH).
+ECO 220 Statistics (QR) (4 SH).
 An introductory course in the analysis and interpretation of quantitative data.
 Attention is given to the binomial distribution, the normal distribution, sampling, introductory probability theory, and hypothesis testing.
 Real world applications are used with computer software for statistical analysis.
 Not available to students with credit in BIO 206, MTH 335, PSY 201, PS 301, SSC 251, or SSC 252.
-Prerequisite: MTH 130 or 131 (or concurrent enrollment in MTH 131).
-(Also listed as BA 220.)
+Meets Quantitative Reasoning Intellectual Perspective requirement (QR).